jprante/elasticsearch-functionscore-conditionalboost/README.md

 Note, conditional boosting is also possible by scripting.

-This plugin demonstrates how to implement a solution without scripting by extending the Elasticsearch functional score module.
+This plugin demonstrates how to implement a solution without scripting by extending the Elasticsearch function score module.

 ## Example

-Imagine a shop wants to advertise non-sellers in the search list of an online shop without telling the visitors.
+Imagine a shop wants to advertise non-sellers in the search list of the online shop without telling the visitors.
 Your boss comes in and in a harsh voice you hear the command, "Push those damned non-sellers out this month and keep the search response time low, or you are fired!"